Pedroxam/save-online-m3u8-video/README.md

 # save-online-m3u8-video
-Record and preview online m3u8 and m3u Videos, including split videos by time.
+Record and preview online m3u8 and m3u Videos, including split videos by time and concate videos.

 You can record any online m3u8 videos with specfield time.